America: Land of the Free?

 Dale and Leilani Neumann

 Dale and Leilani Neumann are both currently in jail because the religion they chose allowed for the death of their child.
 Their expression of faith is based on the idea that God heals when God deems it appropriate.
-They are Pentecostal Christians.
+They are Pentecostal Christrians.
 I am not saying that human sacrifice is acceptable and I am not saying that a child should be allowed to suffer needlessly.
 What I am questioning is why this family, two Americans, are not allowed to worship God as they choose?

 Who are we to say that it was not in God’s plan for this child to die young?
 Who are we to say that this family wouldn’t grow into amazing people through their loss?
 Who am I to say their beliefs are wrong?